Sybase Data Migration to PostgreSQL

 Source Data Source Target Data Source Sybase 16.0, 15.7 PostgreSQL 16, 15, 14 You must have the following permissions for the source and target data sources.

-Replication Type Sybase PostgreSQL One-way Full and Incremental Replication replication_role、sso_role All Privileges on Schema、All Privileges on All Tables Two-way Full and Incremental Replication sa_role Database Owner、Table Owner、All Privileges on Schema、Replication Role
+Replication Type Sybase PostgreSQL One-way Full and Incremental Replication replication_role, sso_role All Privileges on Schema, All Privileges on All Tables Two-way Full and Incremental Replication sa_role Database Owner, Table Owner, All Privileges on Schema, Replication Role For a detailed comparison of Sybase -> PostgreSQL, PostgreSQL -> Sybase, and the bidirectional replication scenario, including trigger behavior and grant examples, see PostgreSQL and Sybase Replication Permission Guide.

 Usage Restrictions